okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/session-cookie/main/index.md

 ## Retrieve a session cookie by visiting a session redirect link

-> **Note**: This pattern is supported, but not encouraged.
+> **Note:** This pattern is supported, but not encouraged.
 The [OpenID Connect](#retrieve-a-session-cookie-through-the-openid-connect-authorization-endpoint) flow described previously is the preferred pattern for retrieving a session cookie.

 Use this deployment method when you implement both a custom sign-in page and a custom landing page for your app.
 Your web app solicits and validates the user credentials against your Okta org by calling the [Authentication API](/docs/reference/api/authn/) to obtain a [session token](/docs/reference/api/authn/#session-token).